-a plain-spoken, independent spirit that can startle, surprise, and enthrall.
+Oregon, a plainspoken, independent spirit that can startle, surprise, and enthrall.

 Some of the most important moments in Oregon's history took place in the towns of northeastern Oregon.
 The Oregon Trail passed through this corner of the state, winding through the Grande Ronde Valley between the Wallowa and Blue mountain ranges.
 The discovery of gold in the region in the 1860s sparked a second invasion of settlers, eventually leading to the displacement of the Native American Nez Perce and Paiute tribes.
 Pendleton, La Grande, and Baker City were all beneficiaries of the gold fever that swept through the area.
 Yet signs of even earlier times have survived, from the John Day Fossil Beds, with fragments of saber-toothed tigers, giant pigs, and three-toed horses, to Native American writings in the secluded mountains and deserts of vast and enormous Malheur County, which at 9,930 square miles is larger than Connecticut, Rhode Island, and Delaware combined.

 Recreation and tourism are gaining a foothold in eastern Oregon today, but the region still sees only a fraction of the visitors that drop in on Mt.
 Hood or the coast each year.
 For off-the-beaten-path types, eastern Oregon's mountains and high desert country are as breathtaking as any landscape in the West, and you'd be pretty hard-pressed to get farther from the noise and distractions of city life.